4rft5/WhitelistCheck/README.md

 ![WhitelistCheckFeatures](https://github.com/4rft5/WhitelistCheck/assets/74219775/fe032a6f-ad77-4053-a028-157c0324cf07)

+  Use of the plugin can be allowed with the permission **whitelistcheck.use**.

   The plugin ban message can be configured in config.yml.
 It supports color codes and basic formatting using \n for new lines.

   The default ban message is [WhitelistCheck]: Banned by WhitelistCheck.